ridafkih/expo-fullstory/README.md

 npm i @fullstory/react-native
 ```

-3. Add the following snippet to your `index.d.ts` adjacent to your application entry-point, or your `App.tsx`.
+3. Add the following snippet to your `index.d.ts` adjacent to your application entry-point.

 ```ts
 declare global {